-The Raspberry Pi is a mini-computer running a choice of different Linux operating systems, and the Arduino is a microcontroller – a barebones chip designed to run only the code you have programmed for it, without the overhead of a full operating system.
+The Raspberry Pi is a mini-computer running a choice of different Linux operating systems.
+You can think of the Raspberry Pi like your desktop computer, only a lot smaller and with some extras to control certain electronics.
+The Arduino is a microcontroller - a barebones chip designed to run only the code you have programmed for it, without the overhead of a full operating system.

-The Arduino is a programmable microcontroller.
-The only functionality is has it what you specifically program it to do.
-It is designed to read data from sensors and switches, run computations on the data it collects, and send control data back out.
-It can output data over a USB serial connection to a computer, or other serial devices such as LCD screens of WiFi modules.
+The fundamental function of the Arduino is to read data from sensors and switches, run computations on the data it collects, and send control data back out.
+It can output serial data over a USB connection to a computer, or by using SPI or I2C to connect to other serial devices such as LCD screens or WiFi modules.

 The Arduino can send digital signals out of its pins.
 By sending a high or low value out, you can turn on LEDs, control stepper motors, and activate relays to turn on really high power devices.
 It can also send out analog signals as PWM - using this you can control devices with a variable voltage, such as dimming an LED, or reducing the speed of a motor.